 Q. How do I know a charity is trustworthy?

 A. Charitynavigator.org provides a rating system to help you evaluate the charity of your choice.
 They rate each nonprofit based on financial health and accountability and transparency.
 However, don't be discouraged from donating to a local organization that is advancing causes in your community if they don't appear or are lower on this list.
-Smaller charities simply may not have the same resources as a national organization to provide the reporting necessary for the list.
+Smaller charities simply may not have the same resources as a national organization to provide the reporting necessary to be on the list.

 Q. How can I make sure my gift is tax-deductible?